Who Wants to Be a Millionaire?: Shuffle format

-On 13 September 2010, the US version adopted another significant change to its format.
+On 13 September 2010, the American version adopted another significant change to its format.
 In this change, the game featured two rounds.
 The first round consisted of ten questions, in which the cash prize associated to each value, along with the category and difficulty for each question, was randomised per game.
-As such, the difficulty of the question in this round was not tied to the value associated to it, and a contestant did not know what amount they won unless they provided a correct answer, or chose to walk away.
+As such, the difficulty of the question in this round was not tied to the value associated to it, and a contestant did not know what amount they won unless they provided a correct answer or chose to walk away.
 As part of this format, the amount of money a contestant won in this round was banked, but if they walked away before completing the round, they left with half the amount that had been banked; if they gave an incorrect answer during this round, they left with just $1,000.
 If they answered all ten questions correctly, they then moved on to the second round, which stuck to the standard format of the game show – the remaining questions were set to general knowledge and featured cash prizes of high, non-cumulative values.
 The contestant could, at this point, walk away with the total amount banked from the first round; otherwise, an incorrect answer meant they left with $25,000.
-The format was later modified for the fourteenth season of the US version, but retained the same arrangement for the last four questions.
+The format was later modified for the fourteenth season of the American version but retained the same arrangement for the last four questions.

 In 2015, the so-called "shuffle format" was scrapped and the show returned to a version that closely resembled the original format.

 Other international formats

 Risk format

 In 2007, the German version modified the show's format with the inclusion of a new feature called "Risk Mode".
-During the main game, contestants are given the choice of choosing this feature, in which if they choose to use it, they gain the use of a fourth lifeline that allows them to discuss question with a member of the audience, in exchange for having no second safety net – if they get any question between the sixth and final cash prize amount wrong, they would leave with the guaranteed amount given for correctly answering five questions.
+During the main game, contestants are given the choice of choosing this feature, in which if they choose to use it, they gain the use of a fourth lifeline that allows them to discuss question with a member of the audience, in exchange for having no second safety net – if they get any question between the sixth and final cash prize amount wrong, they leave with the guaranteed amount given for correctly answering five questions.
 This format became adopted in Austria, Czech Republic, Hungary, Italy, Philippines, Poland, Russia, Switzerland and Venezuela.

-A different variant has only one custom safety net before the start of the contestant's game.
+Multiple variants exist of this format.
+One variant keeps the rule of only one safety net but lets the contestant set it before the game begins.
+The UK 2018 revival also has a gameplay feature often attributed to the Risk format, allowing the player 2 safety nets, but they get to set their second safety net wherever they would like after the £1,000 threshold, but they can only do it for the question coming up next before they see the question.

 The Taiwanese version did not have any safety nets or any option to quit; the contestant's winnings won up until they were incorrect on any question was cut by half.